EdgarLozano185519/100-Days-of-Python/r1-log.md

 I wrote a simple four-operation calculator.
 [View readme.](projects-source/day9/calculator/readme.md)

 I also wrote a fun little game called Treasure Island.
 Feel free to clone and run the game to see how fun it is!
+### R1D10
+Today I wrote a version of the Black Jack game!
+So fun.
+I was able to apply loops, functions, and using the random library.
+[View readme.](projects-source/day10/black-jack/readme.md)